Some schools will never have had to deal with a media storm. A lot more have not been so fortunate.

 Most school crises will not follow totally predictable routes – so don’t worry if you have to adapt your planned responses and don’t beat yourselves up if the media reaction isn’t always the one you wanted.
 No communications teams can make a disaster disappear.
 But good ones can make sure the response is proportionate, reassuring and doesn’t make a bad situation worse.
 No communications crisis lasts forever.
 So make sure that your team analyses what they did right and what they can learn after the situation has settled down.

-If you’d like to talk to us about how Gerard Kelly & Partners can help you with your school’s crisis PR plan then please do not hesitate to contact us.
+If you’d like to talk to us about how GK & Partners can help you with your school’s crisis PR plan then please do not hesitate to contact us.